 It is expected that children will normally be educated within their chronological year group.
-However, when requested to do so by the parent or carer, admission authorities will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned in line with the School Admissions Code.
+However, when requested to do so by the parent or carer, admission authorities will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned in line with the School Admissions Code (December 2014).
+We are awaiting further guidance or a change to the School Admissions Code regarding this and would comply with new legislation.
 This may apply when a parent or carer wishes to delay their summer born (April to August) child entry to full-time education in the Reception Year group until the following school year when they become of statutory school age.

 For community and voluntary controlled schools, a request can be made in writing for a delayed or accelerated transfer to the Admissions Team.
 This will need to include, where relevant, any supporting evidence.
 An application for the child's normal transfer year group should be made at the same time.
 The request with a CAF1 application form must be sent to the Admissions Team by the relevant national closing dates.
 Even if the request is agreed there is no guarantee there will be a place available at the preferred school(s).